hydrophobis/Warfare/README.md

-# A mod that adds
+# A war themed mod
 This mod adds extra units that are useful in attacking enemy bases

 # Compiling locally(Windows):